 In every heart, there is the power to do it”.

 This quote from Marianne Williamson echoes the sentiments of the Arkansas Birthing Project as we are reminded of how anything can be accomplished as long as people are willing to come together and work toward a common goal.

-Arkansas is no stranger to the poor health outcomes affecting Mothers and babies of color in the U.S. Arkansas has the 3rd highest rate of African American maternal death and the 6th highest Infant Mortality rate in the U.S. Women in our communities continue to share their less than satisfactory birth experiences and the pain associated with being ignorred, disrespected and talked down to when they enter health care environments.
-They deserve better.
-You can help!
+Lets face it, life in our society is simply not fair!
+We do not all have the same access to the resources necessary to meet our most basic needs or the opportunities to realize our dreams.
+Arkansas is no stranger to the poor health outcomes affecting Mothers and babies of color in the U.S. The burden of infant death is not shared equally among the residents of Arkansas.
+According to authorities, people living in counties with rural, poor and minority populations, especially in the Mississippi Delta, have greater rates of black infants deaths compared to white infant deaths partly because African American low birth weight rates are twice as high as whites.
+Arkansas also has the 3rd highest rate of African American maternal death and the 6th highest Infant Mortality rate in the U.S. Women in our communities continue to share their less than satisfactory birth experiences and the pain associated with being ignored, disrespected and talked down to when they enter health care environments.